Renewable Energy in the UK

-To achieve these targets there has been significant investment into the renewables sector with an estimated £42 billion invested since 2010.
+To achieve these targets there has been significant investment into the renewables sector with an estimated £42 billion invested in the last decade alone.
 Most of that investment was into the renewable electricity market but onshore wind, offshore wind, solar PV and biomass also receive multi-billion Pound investments.

 By region, England and Scotland represent 94% of UK investment.
 English investment is primarily in offshore wind, solar and biomass whereas Scottish investment is mainly onshore wind; however per capita investment in Scotland was more than twice that of England and three times that of Northern Ireland and Wales.

 Wind power, or air flow, can be harnessed to run wind turbines including onshore and off shore wind farms.
 The most popular for commercial use are turbines with rated output of 1.5-3 MV however utility-scale wind turbines are rated from around 600kW to 5MW of power.
 There are more than 6,500 wind turbines across the U.K there was a total install capacity of just under 12 gigawatts in 2015; 7,950 megawatts generated from onshore and 4,050 from offshore sites making the U.K the sixth largest producer of wind power in the world.

 The long-term potential of wind energy is believed to be 40 times the current electricity demand or five times the total currant global energy production if all barriers to energy creation were removed.

 Solar photovoltaic energy can be harnessed using a range of technologies such as solar heating, photovoltaics, concentrated solar power, solar architecture and artificial photosynthesis.
 Depending on how the solar energy is captured, converted and distributed, solar technologies are generally classed as passive solar or active solar.